 Low FODMAP Jam

-The Monash University Smartphone App gives us the Green Light for both strawberry jam as well as marmalade in amounts of 2 Australian tablespoons (40 g).
+The Monash University Smartphone App gives us the Green Light for strawberry jam, raspberry jam as well as marmalade in amounts of 2 Australian tablespoons (40 g).

 Peanut Butter Choices